-In 2019, our raw material and purchased component availability was strong.
-Pressures from tariffs, mostly on metals and electronics, and increased material prices, particularly in aluminum, stainless steel, carbon steel bar stock, electronic controls, plastics and copper, increased production cost in 2019.
-Although pressures from tariffs continue in 2020, we are working with our supplier base on a variety of opportunities to lessen the effect.
+In 2020, our raw material and purchased component availability was sufficient, although we saw isolated instances where supply was interrupted by impacts of the COVID-19 pandemic on our suppliers.
+Generally we are able to find alternative suppliers to source raw materials and components for our products if interruptions persist.
+Pressures from tariffs, mostly on metals and electronics, and increased material prices, particularly in aluminum, stainless steel, carbon steel bar stock, electronic controls, plastics and copper, increased production cost in 2020.
+Although pressures from tariffs continued in 2020, we worked with our supplier base on a variety of opportunities to lessen the effect.